 - Sincere cooperation, positive attitude and exceptional willingness to assist others

 City of Henderson residents and employees who have gone above and beyond in promoting and living the kindness message (such as, but not limited to, coaches, teachers, students, and community leaders) are eligible for nomination.

-Nominations for the 2017 Heart of the City Award are accepted through October 1, 2017.
-Download the Heart of the City Award fillable nomination form.
+Nominations for the 2020 Heart of the City Award are accepted through October 1, 2020.
+Download and/or submit the 2020 Heart of the City Nomination Form.

 Heart of the City Recipients

 2019 Tammie Hampton

 The Be Kind Initiative Committee received a proclamation at the November 5, 2019 City Council meeting declaring November as Be Kind Month in the City of Henderson.